gillescochez/jQuery.doTemplate/README.md

     // here doTemplate will grab the doTemplate object store when the element, this, was created and compile its data with the new source
-    // as it was in a loop this allow use to render a single row without any hassle .doTemplate(this)
+    // as it was in a loop this allow us to render a single row without any hassle .doTemplate(this)

     // we use the replace function to replace the old row